Let Tim Norris & Associates help you decide if you can cancel your PMI

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How home owners can prevent bearing the expense of PMI
+How homeowners can prevent paying PMI

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: